dotnet/source-build/Documentation/ci-platform-coverage-guidelines.md

 It is not the intent to test every permutation of distro family, distro version, and architecture.
 Rather, smart decisions should be made to utilize resources.
-For example, test the oldest LTS version of debian on amd64 and the latest LTS version of ubuntu on arm64.
+For example, test the oldest LTS version of Debian on amd64 and the latest LTS version of Ubuntu on arm64.

 1. CentOS Stream
     1. Oldest in support version